RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 for less common libraries or non-standard aliases.
                                 Given the ubiquity of certain aliases (e.g., np for numpy).
-                                Turned off by default.
+                                Disabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 restrict-future-imports         This flag restricts the use of `from __future__
                                 import`.
 These imports are used to enable features that will be standard in future versions of Python, but their use can potentially cause confusion or compatibility issues.
-                                Turned off by default.
+                                Disabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 restrict-init-imports           This flag restricts imports from `__init__.py` files.
                                 Importing from these files can sometimes lead to confusing circular dependencies or other unexpected
                                 behavior.
-                                Turned on by default.
+                                Enabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 restrict-main-imports           This flag restricts imports from `__main__.py`
                                 files.
 Importing from a `__main__.py` file